On power subgroups of mapping class groups: Subgroups of mapping class groups generated by powers of Dehn twists

 \subsection{Finitely generated subgroups generated by powers in braid groups}

-The analog of the groups $M_g(A;D)$ in the case of braid groups have been considered long time ago by Coxeter.
-The braid group $B_n$ in $n$ strands has the usual presentation:
+The analogs of the groups $M(\Sigma_g)(A;D)$ in the case of braid groups have been considered long time ago by Coxeter.
+The braid group $B_n$ in $n$ strands has the usual presentation, due to Artin:

 It is well-known that the quotient of $B_n$ by the normal subgroup generated by $\sigma_i^2$ is the permutation group $S_n$.
-Consider, after Coxeter (see \cite{cox1}): \begin{definition} The subgroup $B_n[D]$ of $B_n$ is the group generated by the powers $\sigma_i^D$ of the {\em standard} generators $\sigma_i$.
-Let also $N(B_n[D])$ denote the normal closure of $B_n[D]$ in $B_n$. \end{definition}
+Consider, after Coxeter (see \cite{cox1}): \begin{defn} The subgroup $B_n\{D\}$ of $B_n$ is the group generated by the powers $\sigma_i^D$ of the {\em standard} generators $\sigma_i$.
+Let also $N(B_n\{D\})$ denote the normal closure of $B_n\{D\}$ in $B_n$. \end{defn}